 The VKC UCEDD Public Policy Team focuses Vanderbilt Kennedy Center resources on local, state, and national disability-related public policy issues.
-Research findings and the research and clinical expertise of Vanderbilt Kennedy Center faculty, staff, and trainees are made available to inform public policy discussions and legislation that impacts individuals with disabilities and their families.
+The research and clinical expertise of Vanderbilt Kennedy Center faculty, staff, and trainees are made available to educate elected officials and inform public policy discussions and legislation that impacts individuals with disabilities and their families.

 About the VKC UCEDD Public Policy Team

 - Tennessee Kindred Stories of Disabilities

-This story project provides a way for individuals with disabilties and families to share their experiences with a variety of supports and services like health care, education, housing, and employment.
-Stories are collected by students at Vanderbilt University and are compiled in a topical booklet each year that is shared with Tennessee legislators and policymakers during TN Disability Day on the Hill and the Disability Policy Seminar in Washington DC.
+Individuals with disabilties and families share their experiences with a variety of supports and services like health care, education, housing, and employment.
+Stories are collected by students at Vanderbilt University and are compiled in a topical booklet each year that is shared with Tennessee legislators and policymakers.
 Stories are housed in a searchable database and may be viewed HERE.

 - Educate to Advocate

 - Disability Day on the Hill

-The next Disability Day on the Hill will take place on February 12, 2019, 9am-2pm.
-The day will include a kick-off program coordinated by the TN Disability Policy Alliance.
-Legislators have moved their offices to the Cordell Hull Building (425 5th Ave N, Nashville, TN 37243).
-You must call ahead to schedule an appointment with your legislator.
-Our colleagues at the Tennessee Disability Coalition and The Arc Tennessee can help with scheduling.
+The next Disability Day on the Hill will take place in 2020.
+Disability Day on the Hill includes a kick-off program coordinated by the Tennessee Disability Policy Alliance.
+Meetings with legislators take place in their offices in the Cordell Hull Building (425 5th Ave N, Nashville, TN 37243).

 - To find your legislators and to learn more about their work and current legislation, visit the Tennessee General Assembly Website